Session 11/15Page 3/4 Helping children understand their many backgrounds - Suggestions for activities

 For older children (approximately from age 10) and youth, watching this video (The Struggle) can be an activity you do together.
 You can then have dialogues about what Suzanne tells in this movie and how she has formed an independent identity based on her experiences with different caregivers in her life.

 In this process you can discuss with the young person how he or she reflects on the topics presented by Suzanne: the different caregivers she had, the separations, how similar experiences affected your child in care, how this child tries to cope with it and form an independent opinion about itself and others.

 © Universiteit Utrecht, Afdeling Adoptie, David Blitz productions

 We have been given permission to show this video on this website.

 For more information about the film visit: http://research.fss.uu.nl/nietgen/adoptie_uni.htm

 E) HELP YOUR FOSTER CHILD CREATE ITS OWN STORY OF IDENTITY

-After watching and discussing this video together, you can encourage the child or young person to use a cell phone or a camera to make a similar video.
+After watching and discussing the video together, you can encourage the child or young person to use a cell phone or a camera to make a similar video.
 This can be about people it has been attached to.
 The child can describe what it feels like to have different sources of origin.

 This includes the process of coming to terms with having two families.
-If the child is not familiar with video recording it can write a story about instead.
+If the child or teenager is not familiar with video recording it can write a story about it instead.
 You can also encourage the child to show this personal video to friends, family or in school.
 Encourage the child’s pride in being so experienced at such a young age.